vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/ocr_source/1_arthAnushAsana-vibhAgaH/02_sAraniShkarShAdhikAraH.md

 NOTE "The Three Mysterics" have been occasionally referred to in previous chapters.
 Sri Vedāntadesika presumes that everyone of his readers knows what they are.
 It is just possible that some of them are not in the know of these mysteries.
 So a brief account may be necessary of these mantras.

-1. One of them is called Ashtakshara or Tirumantra.
+1. One of them is called Ashtakṣara or Tirumantra.
 It consists of eight syllables in Sanskrit which are in the form of three words.
 The first word which consists of a single syllable is Om, which is made of three parts a, u and mor akara, ukara and makara.
 The second word is namo which, when there i s no sandhi, is namas.
 It means 'Obeisance' or adoration!
 The third word is Narayana which means " to Narayanaya".
 Narayanaya is the dative (the fourth case ) singular form of Narayana.
 The mantra, as a whole, means "Adoration to Narayana ! " or "I offer my adoration to Narayana."
 (This is the meaning appearing at first sight.)

-2. Another mantra or mystery is the “last" sloka of Sri Kr̥ṣṇa's teach ing in Bhagavad Gita usually called the charama sloka.
+2. Another mantra or mystery is the “last" śloka of Sri Kr̥ṣṇa's teach ing in Bhagavad Gita usually called the charama śloka.

-It means: “Having given up rites or activities as means to secure moksha, surrender thyself to me alone".
-(This is the first half of the sloka.)
+It means: “Having given up rites or activities as means to secure mokṣa, surrender thyself to me alone".
+(This is the first half of the śloka.)

 (This is the second half

-"I will free thee from all sins; despair not." of the sloka.)
+"I will free thee from all sins; despair not." of the śloka.)

 3. Yet another mystery or mantra is usually called Drayam.
-It consists of two parts; the first part means "I seek refuge at the feet of Narayana who is cver inseparable from Sri or Lakshmi".
+It consists of two parts; the first part means "I seek refuge at the feet of Narayana who is cver inseparable from Sri or Lakṣmī".
 The second part means: "I offer my adoration to Narayana and Sri".

 These, then, are the "three mysteries or mantras" which are the best of what should be known and meditated upon.
 The fuller and more subtle meanings of these mantras are explained in latter chapters. )--Tr.